 UPDATE!
-Randi defended her PhD in September 2017 and is now a full-time instructor in the Department of Women’s and Gender Studies at the University of Alberta.
+Randi defended her PhD in September 2017 and worked as a full-time instructor in the Department of Women’s and Gender Studies at the University of Alberta in 2017 through April 2019.
+In May 2019 she began a full-time position with Norquest College in Edmonton teaching incarcerated individuals.
+Congratulations Randi!!

 Randi Nixon completed her PhD in the Department of Sociology at the University of Alberta.
 She has a BA in Sociology and Women’s and Gender Studies from the University of Alberta and a M.A. in Women’s and Gender Studies from the University of Ottawa, where she wrote a thesis on “Queer Trauma and Affect: Rethinking the Liberal Humanist Subject.”
 Randi’s dissertation, Pride Politics: A Socio-Affective Analysis, uses pride as an entry point into thinking through the relationship between the bodily intensities of gendered and raced embodiments, the sense-making capacities of collectives, and transformative politics.